yomistephen90-hue/volatility-api/data_pipeline_setup.md

 ## Overview

-This guide walks you through building a complete data ingestion pipeline that pulls OHLCV data from Injective and stores it efficiently for volatility metric calculations.
+This guide walks builders through building a complete data ingestion pipeline that pulls OHLCV data from Injective and stores it efficiently for volatility metric calculations.

 ---